 Written in bold letters and 18 point, the main title must be congruent with the text content expressing the treated subject in the best way.
 The main title must not exceed 10-12 words of which initials must be capitalized.

 II.
 Author’s Name(s) and Address(es)

-The name(s) and surname(s) of the authors must be typed in bold whereas the addresses must be typed in italic letters.
+The name(s) and surname(s) of the authors must be typed in bold and 14 points whereas the addresses must be typed in italic letters.
 If there are any, the title(s) and the workplace(s) of the authors as well as their contact information must be indicated on the first page with a footnote.